Licensed to practice in Michigan and accepts 9 insurances. Specializes in ADHD, Autism, LGBTQ and 9 more.

 Gender-affirming therapy

-I've provided gender-affirming therapy for the past three years.
+I've provided gender-affirming therapy for three years.
 This means accepting and affirming your stated gender identity at all times, as well as exploring it to whatever extent you choose to.
 This has helped many of my clients to gain clarity and confidence in their identities.

 Dialectical Behavior (DBT)